Scientific Leadership

 Scientific Leadership is an educational program in Israel which is sponsored by Rashi foundation and Beit Yaziv center.
-The program combines scientific study with the encouragement of social leadership and creating a solid foundation for studying science, physics and astronomy, as well as personal and social empowerment.
+The program combines scientific study with leadership development, creating a solid foundation for studying science, physics and astronomy, as well as personal and social empowerment.

 Background

-High school students (10th-12th grades) with learning ability and high motivation, guides elementary school students on various scientific subjects combining experiential and social activity.
+High school students (10th-12th grades) with learning ability and high motivation, guide elementary school students on various scientific subjects combining experiential and social activity.
 The program exists in Beersheba, Ashdod, Kiryat Malakhi, Kiryat Gat, Arad, Dimona, Ofakim, Netivot, Merhavim, Eshel HaNasi, Segev Shalom and Yeruham.

 The activity is conducted with an emphasis on experiential learning and scientific experience.
 Games, experiments and models the students build on their own, are part of the experiential learning process we encourage.
 For example: by building and launching a hot air balloon we learn about weight, density and pressure.

 Selected students, graduates of the 9th grade, will be summoned to a leadership training camp during the summer vacation.
 The training process continues in another camp combined with operating a science festival.